stefanoslig/blog/_posts/working-with-state-machines-part-2.md

 ---
 title: 'State machines as the source of truth in a team'
-excerpt: 'One of the major issues every development team experiences is miscommunication between its members.
-In a development team we have people from different backgrounds and areas of expertise.
-We have people using different vocabulary.
-All of them approach the same problem from a different point of view.
-However all these people have the same goal.
-To provide a system which has a specific behaviour for the end user.
-In this article we're going to explore how we can create a shared visual language for the whole team by using state machines and statecharts.'
+excerpt: 'In this article we are going to explore how we can create a shared visual language for the whole team by using state machines and statecharts.'
 coverImage: '/assets/blog/working-with-state-machines-part-2/different-worlds.jpg'
-date: '2022-04-09T05:35:07.322Z'
+date: '2022-04-01T05:35:07.322Z'
 author:
   name: Stefanos Lignos
   picture: '/assets/my-photo.jpeg'